The Institute for Neurosciences CSIC-UMH celebrates CSIC’s Science and Technology Week

 Where are memories stored?

-Sergio Escamilla Ruiz, researcher at the Altered Molecular Mechanism in Alzheimer’s Disease and Dementia laboratory, will give a talk at IES Luis García Berlanga in Sant Joan d’Alacant about how memory works.
+Sergio Escamilla Ruiz, researcher at the Altered Molecular Mechanism in Alzheimer’s Disease and Dementia laboratory, will give a talk to high school students at IES Luis García Berlanga in Sant Joan d’Alacant about how memory works.
 Students will have the opportunity to learn about the different types of memory, how memories are stored in the brain, and how diseases like Alzheimer’s affect this process.

 From magnet to image: how far can we go with magnetic resonance imaging?